cypherakshay/cycleman_razorpay-style-clipping/README.md

 &nbsp;

-This project is a static page containing the Hero section with image and newsletter subscription form.
-In this project I learned to clip the hero image inspired by Razorpay website.
-For clipping this image I use a website (https://bennettfeely.com/clippy/) and also learned to align with flex-box, make gradient color with linear-gradient property (https://cssgradient.io/) of Css and button-hover effect which makes the task very easier.
+This project is a static page containing the Hero section with an image and newsletter subscription form.
+In this project, I learned to clip the hero image inspired by the Razorpay website.
+For clipping this image I use a website (https://bennettfeely.com/clippy/) and also learned to align with flex-box, make gradient color with linear-gradient property (https://cssgradient.io/) of CSS and button-hover effect which makes the task very easier.

 &nbsp;